davewhiteland/compsci-superbasics/collections/_hardware/gpu.md

 ### Hardware acceleration

-It's increasingly common for a computer to have a GPU available (because monitors often require them), so some tasks that might otherwise be handled by code running in the computer's main processor can be handed over to the GPU.
+It's increasingly common for a computer to have a GPU available to drive its monitor, so some tasks that might otherwise be handled by code running in the computer's main processor can be handed over to the GPU.
+This is _hardware
-This is _hardware acceleration_: the task runs faster because the calculations are being done by the GPU's hardware (that is, its specialised circuitry).
+acceleration_: the task runs faster because the calculations are being done by the GPU's hardware (that is, its specialised circuitry).

 An example of this on the web is when animations are required (using CSS, or cascading stylesheets).
 Your web browser (running in the computer's main